JarrodHelmers/CS360ProjectThree/README.md

-# 📱 Weight Tracker App - CS 360 Project Three Submission
+# 📱 Weight Tracker App

 ## 📌 Project Overview
 The **Weight Tracker** app allows users to **log and track their weight** over time.
 It features **secure authentication**, **persistent SQLite database storage**, and an intuitive **user-friendly UI**.
 Optional **SMS notifications** remind users to log their weight.